NeptuneMagicSauce/CatPi/README.md

 # TODO

-- settings menu to easy-change in dedicated menu
+- Dial: bigger maximum for smooth rotate, then divide delta

+- clang format:
+  - no // namespace at closure
+  - maybe width smaller
+  - why is the QList<SubScreen> so bizarrely indented?
+  - include cleaner: warn on unused includes

+- decouple logic loop from sampling loop

+- tick right away, dont wait a first interval so that data is displayed right away

 - close relay even on crash
   needs crash handler
   so then just port all features handle control-c: also close relay

-- list of debug settings
+- more debug settings:
   - duration of button/relay press (<-> quantity)
-  - load cell polling timeout, for cpu consumption when unplugged
+  - load cell polling timeout, for cpu consumption when unplugged: to test
   - minimum weight for bowl is empty
   - two pins of HX711
   - gain?
   - duration of confirm tare
-  - calibration data

 - base widget: maybe QSlider is better than DeltaDial ?

-- clang format:
-  - no // namespace at closure
-  - maybe width smaller
-  - why is the QList<SubScreen> so bizarrely indented?
-  - include cleaner: warn on unused includes

 - button to reset calibration to factory defaults because if you go through the calibration screens